 A local authority may only place children with approved foster carers.
 Prospective foster carers will participate in a rigorous assessment process which will take at least six months.
 Local authorities use fostering panels to approve applicants.
 If the applicant is married, or if care is to be shared by two people, both will be assessed.
 As part of the approval process, applicants will need to provide two referees, who may be interviewed by the agency, and agree to medical and criminal records check on themselves and all members of their household who are over 18.
 In an emergency, a child may be placed for a limited period with a non-approved foster carer, if that person is a relative or friend of the child.

-Once a foster carer has been approved, s/he enters into an agreement with the local authority.
+Once a foster carer has been approved, they enter into an agreement with the local authority.
 This agreement includes details of the support and training to be given to the carer by the local authority and arrangements for the child to have contact with family members.
-The carer must agree to treat the child as if s/he were a member of the carer's family and not to administer corporal punishment to the child.
-In turn, the local authority must provide the carer with detailed information about the child, including her/his personal history and her/his health and educational needs and also the support that will be provided to foster carers.
+The carer must agree to treat the child as if they were a member of the carer's family and not to administer corporal punishment to the child.
+In turn, the local authority must provide the carer with detailed information about the child, including their personal history and their health and educational needs and also the support that will be provided to foster carers.

 Foster carers do not automatically have the same rights with respect to a foster child as the child's parents.
 They do have day to day responsibility for the care of the child and if the child is the subject of a permanence order, the court that made the order may have granted the foster carers some parental responsibilities and rights towards the child.
 The rights of the child's parents depend on how the child came to be looked after by the local authority.

-A child in foster care has the right to have her/his views taken into account, depending on the child's age and understanding.
-In particular, the child should know who is responsible for her/him within the local authority and should be able to discuss any problems with this person.
+A child in foster care has the right to have their views taken into account, depending on the child's age and understanding.
+In particular, the child should know who is responsible for them within the local authority and should be able to discuss any problems with this person.

 An agency foster carer who is looking after a child will receive a fostering allowance from the local authority, which is designed to cover the costs of caring for the child.
 Local authorities are allowed flexibility to decide their own systems of payment but guidance from the Scottish Government sets out what should be taken into account.
 Allowances vary according to the child's age and needs.
 In some cases, a reward element or fee is also paid.
 Agencies should issue a leaflet explaining fees and allowances and should provide written guidance on tax and National Insurance liabilities.

-The Fostering Network (see below) publishes recommended minimum weekly fostering allowances.
+The Fostering Network publishes recommended minimum weekly fostering allowances.
 The Network also recommends an additional four weeks allowance to cover birthdays and holidays.

 - the child is old enough to live independently

-- the child returns to her/his parent as part of a planned arrangement
+- the child returns to their parent as part of a planned arrangement

 - the child is removed by a parent – if the child is subject to a supervision requirement or order, this can only be done with the local authority's approval and must be agreed by the Children's Panel